DavidBellamy/visa_dates/README.md

 # Visa Bulletin Scraper

 This codebase is designed to scrape employment-based visa bulletin data from the [U.S. Department of State's website](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html) and process it into a structured CSV file for each country: India, China, Mexico and Philippines.
-The main script is `scrape_visa_bulletins.py` andthe scraped data by country is in `data/`.
+The scraper script is `scrape_visa_bulletins.py` and the scraped data separated by country is in `data/`.

 ## Visualizing visa wait-times
 I've included a basic time series visualization of the EB-1 through EB-4 visa wait times for each country mentioned above in `figure/`.
 You can also take the `.csv` files from `data/` and upload them to ChatGPT-4 (with the advanced data analysis extension enabled) and ask it to make any figures you want.
 Good luck!